How Gen Z taught me to stop worrying about gender labels

 Even so, it all felt so fake and strained and inauthentic.
 I felt like my behaviour at work was either trying to fend off the wrong sort of male attention or trying to ape mens’ behaviour in some kind of absurd attempt get the right sort.

-Where do I end, and the act begin?
+Where do I end, where does the act begin?

 It started to mess with my head.